singulatron/superplatform/docs-source/docs/intro.md

   - intro
 ---

-# Welcome to Singulatron
+# Welcome to Superplatform

 ## What is it?

-Singulatron enables you to self-host AI models, build apps that leverage those models in any language, and utilize a microservices-based communal backend designed to support a diverse range of projects.
+Superplatform enables you to self-host AI models, build apps that leverage those models in any language, and utilize a microservices-based communal backend designed to support a diverse range of projects.

 ## It lets you: